corydozen/serverless-cdk-cicd/04/README.md

 Or you can add the `--require-approval never` parameter, and the CDK will forego this check.

+#### Troubleshooting

-Also, if you get an error that looks something like this
+If you get an error that looks something like this
 ![Console Bootstrap Error](../images/18_Console_Bootstrap_Error.png)

 You can run the following command to resolve it: